svalyavakilia/TicTacToe/README.md

-# Tic-tac-toe game
+# Tic-tac-toe game :x::o:
-A simple yet entertaining tic-tac-toe game for two (on one device) :x::o:.
+A simple yet entertaining tic-tac-toe game for two (on one device).

 The game has been written in Java, Swing.